kathryncodesthings/kathryncodesthings/README.md

 - C++

 ### Relevant qualifications
-I have a PG Cert in Computer Science, and a Level 4 Apprenticeship in Data Analytics (Distinction), as well as being a member of the [Institute of Chartered Accountants of England and Wales](http://www.icaew.com).
+I have a PG Cert in Computer Science, and a [Level 4 Apprenticeship in Data Analytics (Distinction)](https://skillsengland.education.gov.uk/apprenticeship-standards/st0118-v1-1).
+I am a member of the [Institute of Chartered Accountants of England and Wales](http://www.icaew.com).